Ilovecatz17/remote-model-access/README.md

 📡 The terminal should display your tailscale funnel url for this now.
 Add "/v1/chat/completions" to that url and this will act as your tailscale server endpoint for the app.

-📡 You can use the same api key in the app even if it's through tailscale.
+📡 You can use the same api key in the app even if it's through tailscale, BUT YOU DONT NEED IT as you are self-hosting.

+📡 Put the default identifier as the model request name, for example, "gemma-3-4b-it-qat"

 📡 It should work now!
-# how to turn off tailscale funneling (just in case)
+# how to turn off tailscale funneling (If you want)

 📡 Use ```tailscale funnel -off [Port Number]```, doesn't matter if it was running in background mode or not, both will turn off with this command.